top of page

 First off I want to explain what drives us . . .

 My husband, David and I are a small hobby breeder about 60 miles east Northeast of Atlanta, GA.
 We breed on average about 1 litter every 2 years.
 We live in David's grandparents old farm house (~120 yrs old) on 5 acres.
-We currently have 5 whippets, 5 chickens.
+We currently have 6 whippets.
 Our dogs comfort is priority.
 So that means our home is not a show place by any means but it has a lot of "character."
 My mother is no longer breeding any litters but she still has a great influence on what direction we take.
-David and I breed dogs with my best friend, Crystal McNulty of Hycks Hollow Whippets in Illinois.
+David and I breed dogs with my best friend, Crystal McNulty of Hycks Hollow Whippets in Illinois, and Jennifer Kempey (Skyline Whippets in GA).

 We believe that health and temperament should come first when breeding a litter!
 And firmly believe that quantity does not necessarily mean quality . . . we take our breedings seriously and I will be the first to admit sometimes "I" put too much thought into our breedings - but it's what makes our team work.